 One example of integration of monitoring data would be to look at emission inventory data for article 8 (emission) and try to understand if emissions are reducing and how this relates to monitoring data, including mercury in air and biota.

 Further discussion is needed to determine whether and how indicators can be drawn from monitoring data.

+Suggestion for amended table structure